 The digital solution is part of a project to overcome inefficiency and create a best practice regarding communication and documentation of the care plans – across shifts and different professions – helping their residents to a better care.

 - About 90 percent of our residents don't have any kind of verbal language.
-This means that some of the information that they cannot directly communicate them selves has to be done in a stringent manner in our care plans and care notes, says Lone Bahnsen Rodt, who is the care home village.
+This means that some of the information that they cannot directly communicate them selves has to be done in a stringent manner in our care plans and care notes, says Lone Bahnsen Rodt, who is the CEO of the care village.

 The tablets in the residents’ rooms have all the information about how to brush teeth, where and when to take a walk or even the more health oriented care notes about medication and nursing.
 When a task is completed the staff tics a box letting everyone else know, even across shifts, where we are in today’s plan.
 And if something important hasn’t been done a subtle indication will caution the staff: